systemizer/systemizer.github.com/_posts/2013-3-28-open-sourcing-my-first-project.md

 <h2>The Project</h2>
 <hr />
 <p>It's complete!
 It's tested!
 It even has documentation and a tutorial video!
 I will also be presenting the tool at a meetup to developers who have heard and are anxious about the project.
 It will be officially open-sourced this coming Monday.</p>
 <p>This is an exciting endeavor for me.
-I code all the time, but I have never emersed myself in a community project; I hope this new project will fulfill that void and become something bigger than any of my previous projects.</p>
+I code all the time, but I have never immersed myself in a community project; I hope this new project will fulfill that void and become something bigger than any of my previous projects.</p>
 <hr />
 <p>I will plan a separate post for the release of this project.
 Stay tuned.</p>
 </div>